AerionGov/Aerion-Gov/replit.md

 ## Notes
 - The application is purely frontend - no backend or API integration needed
-- NAICS data is hardcoded in the NaicsTerminal component
+- NAICS data is statically imported from data/naicsData.ts
 - Tailwind CSS is loaded via CDN in index.html
 - Custom fonts: Inter (sans) and JetBrains Mono (monospace)
 - Theme: Dark tactical design with military/government aesthetic